-A good link building strategy is one that’s built on both getting links from multiple relevant referring domains and earning repeated links from the same websites.
+A good link building strategy is built on getting links from multiple relevant referring domains and earning repeated links from the same domain.

 It’s not that difficult to get links from different websites, but one that’s often a challenge for link builders is making sure you deserve to get backlinks from the same website.

-In a small study conducted by Ahrefs, they’ve found out that 79.23% of referring domains link to the same website multiple times.
+A small study conducted by Ahrefs found that 79.23% of referring domains link to the same website multiple times.
 This means that it’s natural to have multiple links from the same website.

-In fact, it’s not only natural but beneficial for your brand to have recurring links.
+It’s natural and beneficial for your brand to have recurring links.
 A few notable reasons shared by Ahrefs are:

-- Build links more easily — as most SEOs are more focused on getting links from a number of unique websites than from a number of similar websites
+• Build links more easily — as most SEOs are more focused on getting links from several unique websites than from several similar websites

-This is a challenge for SEOs having conversations with their dear clients, as they’re mostly getting paid (for link building agencies) for the number of links delivered each month.
+This is a challenge for SEOs conversing with their dear clients, as they’re mostly getting paid (for link building agencies) for the number of links delivered each month.

 For enterprise link builders, affiliate SEOs, and online entrepreneurs who own web properties, you can leverage your efforts on getting authority organic links from referring domains.